raywonkari/aws-cloudformation/README.md

 # cloudformation

 * stack.json => This file contains the example CFN template used.
+The template is simply creating an S3 bucket, and configuring it to act as a static website.
 * index.html, error.html => These files contains bare minimum html used in the s3 static website
 * commands.sh => This file contains the AWS CLI commands used to create change-sets, and execute them.